gnh1201/reasonableframework/README.md

 ## [NEW] CORS security, Firewall, DDoS protection
 - CORS(ths same origin policy) security is free and open-source for everyone.
-- Firewall, DDoS protection is only for sponsors.
+- Firewall, DDoS protection is available only for sponsors.
 If you want, visit https://patreon.com/catswords

 ## How to use CLI
 ```